petemulholland/stock_analysis/README.md

 * I want to do Python logging correctly
 * I want CI/CD

+## PEP8:
+requirements.txt includes flake8, for pip installs to any venv for this repo.
+* pip install -r requirements.txt
+pre-commit is a git pre-commit hook to call flake8 on the repo before commits. it should be copied to ./.git/hooks when this repo is cloned
+* cp pre-commit ./.git/hooks/

 ## The services:
 I'll need 2 services first, 1 to pick stocks that are worth getting prices for, and the second to get the price history for the stock picked by the first.
 I intend to try fitting some curves to stock charts, so i'll need price history.